Morris Heights, Bronx: Demographics

 The entirety of Community District 5, which comprises Morris Heights, University Heights, and Fordham, had 136,151 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.9 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are youth and middle-aged adults: 28% are between the ages of between 0–17, 29% between 25 and 44, and 23% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 8% respectively.

 As of 2017, the median household income in Community District 5 was $30,166.
 In 2018, an estimated 34% of Morris Heights and Fordham residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 65% in Morris Heights and Fordham, compared to the boroughwide and citywide rates of 58% and 51% respectively.
-Based on this calculation, as of 2018, Morris Heights and Fordham are considered low-income relative to the rest of the city and not gentrifying.
+Based on this calculation, as of 2018, Morris Heights and Fordham were considered low-income relative to the rest of the city and not gentrifying.